 Held in the village of Gornesti, close to Targu-Mures, this 1-week festival celebrates the gypsy culture and folklore.
 Participants will be able to learn about Roma dances, songs and language, whereas professional musicians and dancers from all over the world will act as teachers.
 Every night a ,,Gypsy Colinda” takes place, with people visiting different Gypsy villages close to Gornesti to experience a real ,,Gypsy party”.
 For more details regarding the festival click here: http://www.romafest.com/jp/camp/2017SummerCamp/index_en.html.

 This festival aims to promote the unique traditions of Maramures, with visitors taking part in activities such as craft workshops, meeting with the elders of the villages to find out their stories and listening to folk music.
-This year’s edition will include two weeks of events: between the 23th and 30th of July celebrations will take place in Tara Lapusului, whilst between the 13th and 20th of August activities will be organized in Tara Maramuresului.
-On the 20th of August all participants will meet at Sapanta where the Merry Cemetery is located for a final celebration ceremony.
+2017’s edition included two weeks of events: between the 23th and 30th of July celebrations took place in Tara Lapusului, whilst between the 13th and 20th of August activities were organized in Tara Maramuresului.
+On the 20th of August all participants met at Sapanta where the Merry Cemetery is located for a final celebration ceremony.

 Festivals held in honor of the Saxons are a gold mine of information amongst Romanian cultural events.
 The largest reunion of Saxons held until now in Romania takes place this year in Sibiu.
 Over 20 000 Saxons from Europe are expected to come and together with local participants make this a formidable event.
 People strolling along the streets of Sibiu will be able to see traditional dance performances and music concerts, learn about Saxon customs and their history and taste delicious foods.
 Between 29th of July and 13th of August Saxons will also visit surrounding villages and meet their predecessors.